 You don't have to do elaborate analysis to figure out demand generation tactics that work.
 You just have to answer three easy questions:

 - What are you doing right now that works?

 - What are you doing right now that is missing your targets?

 - What can you do differently in the future that might improve your results?

 Don't make sudden, drastic changes to your demand generation tactics when things are going reasonably well.
 Incremental changes are easier to implement and don't raise unwanted scrutiny by your customers.
 Changing demand generation tactics drastically or frequently may lead your customers to question the quality of your management.

 Have one great idea, one key message.
 Deliver your unique value proposition over multiple channels.
 This increases your odds of getting your message in front of the right people.
-Develop a metric, a KPI, to measure your success, so you will know how much demand you are generating.
+Develop a key performance indicator (KPI), to measure your success, so you will know how much demand you are generating.

 Just remember to keep creating top-of-the-funnel content to fuel constant demand generation.
 Add gated content to drive lead generation.
-Automate the process of identifying your best leads (typically with an email campaign).
+Automate the process of identifying your best leads.
 Keep in constant contact with your sales team to stay on course toward reaching your goals.

 How can you make sure you stay on track with your demand generation strategy?
 The answer is UserGems.
 You can integrate UserGems with your existing tools to identify the leads who are most likely to convert to customers and the customers who are ready to buy your products and services.